Europe's migrant tide ripples through Venice film fest

-Mexican director Alfonso Cuaron, whose “Gravity” opened the 2013 Venice festival and won best director in the 2014 Oscars, set the stage on the festival’s first day when he urged Europe to welcome the people flocking to its shores.
+Mexican director Alfonso Cuaron, whose “Birdman” won the festival’s top Lion d‘Or prize last year and best film at the 2015 Oscars, set the stage on the festival’s first day when he urged Europe to welcome the people flocking to its shores.

 “I‘m a Mexican living in Europe and I’ve always felt welcome,” Cuaron, head of the competition jury, said at the opening ceremony on Wednesday.